santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-User-Guides.md

 5. If you chose "Automatic" simply choose "Next Stage" to proceed.
 FTS will fill in an available resource from the next region. **It takes about 30 seconds-1 minute to complete this process, and the page looks like it is hanging.
 Just wait.** There is a little "Saving" icon in the bottom corner to show you that it is working.
 ![image.png](/.attachments/image-c8c1f341-7b6b-4207-9f1b-049a5ed4cecc.png)
-If a resource isn't automatically selected, it is likely that based on FTS/VDM rules, an engineer isn't available.
+If a resource isn't automatically selected, it is likely that based on FTS/VDM rules, an engineer isn't currently available.
 For a Sev A FTS requires that an engineer have at least 2 hours free on their schedule to be able to take the case.

-You will need to press the back arrow, change the assignment type to "Manual" and manually find an owner.
+You will have two options:
+1. Wait 15-30 minutes and retry by returning to the "Select Resource" tab and using the "Next Stage" button to proceed just like you did in steps 3 and 5.
+It will attempt to find a resource again.
+If it fails you can once again wait and try again or you can manually assign an engineer.
+2. To manually find an engineer reach out to your [assignment lead](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/394171/FTS-(Follow-the-Sun)-Lead-Guides?anchor=data-movement-leads) during the handover call to assist you with the manual assignment process.

+Or, follow the process to [manually find an owner](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/394171/FTS-(Follow-the-Sun)-Lead-Guides?anchor=how-to-manually-find-a-resource), then follow the steps to manually assign above.

 ### All Done?